aleesteele/aleesteele.github.io/_posts/2025-05-30-ten-things-three-years.md

 - Behaviour of being open is a habit - and a practice
 - creating third spaces for otehrs does not create a third space for yourself
 - open "AI" has shifted the landscape and priorities of openness - not necessarily for the better
 - Being in community with each other requires suspending some amount of disbelief – and critique.
-It requires simply "
+It requires simply "being together"
-- You cannot manage a community from the margins (as a community manager) – but you can seek t
+- You cannot manage a community from the margins (as a community manager) – but you can seek to bring other perspectives in support it.
-- Intergenerational knowledge (and multigenerationL) is a complex,
+- Intergenerational knowledge (and multigenerational) is a complex,
 - Being "in the arena" looks very different depending on your discipline (and requires very different muscles!)
 - Education is liberatory – but that liberation looks very different for different people.
 What are we
 - Open science for many is a deeply personal experience.
 - Intergernational histories and myths are really important in sustaining the history of a project.
 - Transparency and trust are interlinked, but are not the same thing
-- Going beyond traditional research outputs looks very diff
+- Going beyond traditional research outputs looks very different depending on the space you are in
 - The Turing Way is a pulse on the wider research field
 - Difference matters as much as the space you give it to flourish